 Bizarre Barber is a fast-paced VR action game for Oculus Rift set in a surreal world where you play as an alien barber providing stylish haircuts for eccentric clientele.
 Instead of a comfy adjustable chair you’d see in most barber shops, all of your clients move chaotically through the world unable to sit still even for a second.
 Players will make perfect cuts, dodge dangerous obstacles, catch speed boosts and power-ups, and even earn money to unlock new tools and new worlds.
 Can you keep up with the bizarre styling trends and hyperactive pace of this surreal metropolis?

-‘despelote’ is a single player, first person, semi-autobiographical narrative where players use a soccer ball to interact socially with the world and its characters.
-Throughout the game, the player will be exposed to the social ramifications of soccer.
-The game intends to separate itself from soccer as commonly seen on TV, instead, placing its focus on the sociopolitical context of soccer around the world, where it is played in streets and parks, and how it bleeds into many aspects of society.
+Throughout the game, you will be exposed to the social ramifications of soccer.
+The game intends to separate itself from soccer as commonly seen on TV, instead, placing its focus on the sociopolitical context of soccer, where it is played in streets, parks, and bleeds into many other aspects of society.

 We Should Talk